fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 in open source working) you may need to target a lower version of the language and a correspondingly earlier version of FSharp.Core.

-For personal libraries, or libraries that are effectively part of an application, the choice is yours.

 ### Use Binding Redirects for Applications